TeddyCho/TeddyCho.github.io/_posts/2015-05-20-first-steps.md

 title: First Steps
 ---

-Back in the US from my [trip](http://LegDays.com), I am beginning a new journey towards becoming an academic.
+Back in the US from [hiking about](http://LegDays.com), I am on a new journey towards becoming an academic.

 This post marks my first public step.